feynon/carlosbecker.com/content/post/2018-12-15-monitor-github.md

 [github-related tools](https://github.com/search?q=topic%3Agithub-api+user%3Acaarlos0&type=Repositories).
 Feel free to check them out!

-I've been using most of those tools for years (and I more-or-less constantly update them)… the reason I'm writing about them just now is because I was improving them during this weekend (because both had a very… let's say… primitive design).
+I've been using most of those tools for years (and I more-or-less constantly update them)... the reason I'm writing about them just now is because I was improving them during this weekend (because both had a very... let's say... primitive design).

 I hope at least some of these tools can be useful for you!